Marxist–Leninist League of Tigray: Formation of the Marxist-Leninist League of Tigray

 The Tigray People's Liberation Front started as a student group during the rise of revolutions in the world in the 1960s.
 At the beginning of the inception of the TPLF, the main focus was an ethno-nationalist ideology.
-Later Marxist-Lennist views came to be an important part of the party ideology.
+Later Marxist-Leninist views came to be an important part of the party ideology.
 This coincided with the spreading of Marxism-Leninism throughout the world and more specifically the upper classes, students, and educated population of Tigray.
 They started to focus on social issues, wealth inequality, and imperialism.

 Mass strikes occurred in Ethiopia in 1974 causing large political confusion and change.
 The armed forces of Ethiopia formed the Derg, which took control of the country in the midst of the confusion.
 The Derg attempted to push other marxist groups out of the main political discourse.

 In the late 1970's the TPLF started using guerilla warfare against the Derg to protest the political changes being made.
 The TPLF was following an ethno-nationalist ideology fighting for a free Tigray Region.
 The Marxist–Leninist League of Tigray formed in 1985 to help organize the fight against the Derg.
-The formation of the Marxist–Leninist League of Tigray also helped complete the transition to a complete Marxist-Lennist ideology intertwined with the ethno-nationalist foundation of the Tigray People's Liberation Front.
+The formation of the Marxist–Leninist League of Tigray also helped complete the transition to a complete Marxist-Leninist ideology intertwined with the ethno-nationalist foundation of the Tigray People's Liberation Front.

 the MLLT was established in 1983 as "pre-party organization" called the Organization of the Vanguard Elements.
 This grouping would become the MLLT in 1985 to serve as a "vanguard party for the TPLF".
 According to Aregawi Berhe, the MLLT held its founding congress on 25 July 1985 in the gorge of the Wari River.